Senior Citizens and Bankruptcy: What You Need To Know

 Turbo Takeaways

 Bankruptcy is a legal proceeding that can provide relief to those unable to repay debts.
-While everyone’s situation is different, senior citizen bankruptcy (Chapters 7 and 13) can work well for those who do not own their own homes or have much equity.
+While everyone’s situation is different, senior citizens typically file either Chapter 7 or Chapter 13 bankruptcy to resolve heavy debt burdens.

-Credit card debts and medical bills can be a burden in the golden years, compounded by the fact that many older adults are on a fixed income.
+Medical bills and credit card balances can become a significant burden in the golden years, especially since many older adults live on a fixed income.
 If you’re approaching retirement or are already retired, making hefty debt payments each month can be challenging.

 Should I File for Bankruptcy as a Senior?

-It’s important for older adults to consult a bankruptcy lawyer about whether their assets will be exempt and the type of debt that can be tackled with bankruptcy.
+It’s crucial for older adults to consult with a bankruptcy lawyer about whether their assets will be exempt and the type of debt that can be addressed through bankruptcy.
 Assess whether your protected assets, such as Social Security and retirement income, are sufficient to cover essential living expenses.

 You can file for Chapter 7 bankruptcy if your income is low enough to pass the means test.
-If not, you may have to file for Chapter 13 bankruptcy, which involves a repayment plan of 3-5 years, and many older adults may not be able to afford those monthly payments.
+If not, you may have to file for Chapter 13 bankruptcy, which involves a repayment plan of three to five years.
+Many older adults may struggle to afford those monthly payments.

 Why Is Bankruptcy as a Senior Different?

 Senior citizen bankruptcy is different from bankruptcy for other age groups due to the factors you need to consider when deciding if it’s right for you.
-Unlike younger individuals, senior citizens may have fewer recovery options, making it essential to explore all alternatives before considering bankruptcy.
+Unlike younger individuals, senior citizens may have fewer financial recovery opportunities, making it essential to explore all alternatives before considering bankruptcy.

 However, if you’re in debt and retired, there are unique factors to consider before opting for bankruptcy as a solution.
 For example, medical costs and inflation have a much bigger impact on older adults with complex health issues and fixed incomes.
 This makes eliminating medical debt a higher priority for many seniors.

-While most assets held by seniors, such as retirement income and 401(k)s, are protected in bankruptcy proceedings, it’s important to learn more about bankruptcy exemptions that apply to you.
+While most assets held by seniors, such as retirement income and 401(k)s, are protected in bankruptcy proceedings, it’s important to learn more about any bankruptcy exemptions that may apply to you.

 Retirement Savings

-Most types of retirement accounts are protected during the bankruptcy proceedings.
+Most types of retirement accounts are protected during bankruptcy proceedings.
 For example, in Chapter 7, pension plans, 401(k)s, and IRAs are protected.
-As of 2024, the federal bankruptcy exemption limit for Roth IRAs and IRAs is $1,512,350.
+As of 2024, the federal bankruptcy exemption limit for Roth IRAs and IRAs was $1,512,350.

 This means that any amount above the bankruptcy exemption limit will not be safe.
 However, for many senior citizens, the remaining amount is enough to support them during their retirement years.